DanielSaromo/PyDuinoBridge/README.md

 The PyDuino Bridge library requires PySerial library.
 You can install it with the command `pip install pyserial`.

-The library uses Python>=3.6 and has been tested on different platforms (Windows, Raspberry Pi, and Jetson Nano).
+The library uses Python>=3.6 and has been tested on different platforms (Windows, Ubuntu, Raspberry Pi, and Jetson Nano).

 To use the library in your Python code, use the command `from pyduinobridge import Bridge_py`.